DeepakSG-0210/NetflixGPT/README.md

 - fetch movies from TMDB API
 - register tmdb api and create an app & get access
 - getting the movies that are running now
+- custom hook for now playing movies
+- create a movie slice
+- update store with movies data
+- planning for main container and secondary container
+- fetch data for trailer video
+- embedded the youtube video and make it autoplay and mute
+- added tailwind classes to make main container look awersome